Band Hero: Downloadable content

 While Band Hero does not have its own separate library of downloadable content, it supports downloadable content from the Guitar Hero 5 DLC library.
 However, as of March 31, 2014 the downloadable content has been removed by Activision with no evidence it will be made available again.

 In addition, 152 of the 158 available downloadable songs for Guitar Hero World Tour are forward-compatible with Guitar Hero 5 and Band Hero; the existing content is automatically upgraded to include all features new to these games and was immediately available to players upon release of Band Hero.
 Downloaded songs can be used in all game modes, provided all participating players have the song, including in the game's Career mode when players are given the option to select any song to play.
 The entire Band Hero DLC library is also available in Guitar Hero 5, and vice versa, so both games embrace the same DLC library.

-Some DLC songs have specific focus on Band Hero, like the "Celebrity New Years Track Pack" which includes Taylor Swift, Maroon 5 and No Doubt songs, and the "Band Hero Track Pack" with Miley Cyrus, Demi Lovato, and Selena Gomez & the Scene songs.
+Nine of the DLC songs released had specific focus on Band Hero and are listed below.